brouberol/blog/content/cant-enough-be-enough.md

 Do you know what happened at the end of my 4 year vesting period?
 Here's what I thought was going to happen: nothing.
 However, what really happened was an impromptu conversation with my Director, telling me that Datadog was giving me a _refresher_, in the form of a 4 year vesting with a one-year cliff calendar for about 2000 <abbr title="Restricted Stock Unit">RSU</abbr>.

 Aaand, back to financial minutiae just for a bit.
 RSU are "free stocks" the company gives you.
-You don't have to buy them (compared to stock options).
+You don't have to buy them (contrary to stock options).
 So you get new stocks just by staying around and doing your job.
 As they are way less risky than stock options, because the company has already IPO-ed, you also get less of them.

 Where things started to get really tricky psychologically for me, is when 2 events coincided: